Smithay/book/src/client/sctk/image_viewer.md

 ## Solution

-A solution to this exercice with detailed comments can be found as the [`image_viewer.rs` example of SCTK](https://github.com/Smithay/client-toolkit/blob/master/examples/image_viewer.rs).
+A solution to this exercise with detailed comments can be found as the [`image_viewer.rs` example of SCTK](https://github.com/Smithay/client-toolkit/blob/master/examples/image_viewer.rs).